Pimmz/Project-1/README.md

 ### Future Features

 Navigation bar
-I would love to change the navigation bar buttons in dog bones, which made a woofing sound when pressed.
-Just to add alittle more design and fun to the page
+I would love to change the navigation bar buttons into dog bones, which made a woofing sound when pressed.
+Just to add alittle more design and fun to the Google review page.

-Google review
 I would like to add a seperate link where customers can leave a google review direct from the site.
 Reviews are essential for a business to help them move forward so to be able to capture the customer early would be a great addition to the site

 Interactive Map
 In the contact pages I would love to be able to change the existing static map to an interactive one with street view capabilites.
 Just to add abit more technology to the page.